VW Jakarta Elektrik PLN

-Coach: Risco Herlambang

-Jakarta Elektrik PLN is an Indonesian women's volleyball club owned and managed by the Perusahaan Listrik Negara that plays at the Proliga.
+Jakarta Elektrik PLN is an Indonesian professional women's volleyball club based in Jakarta and owned and managed by the PT.
+Perusahaan Listrik Negara.
+The club was founded in 2004 and is currently a participant in the women's Proliga.
+This club has won the title six times in the Proliga, being the most among other women's volleyball clubs in the Proliga.

 History

 The first championship won by the club was in 2004 and the next year, the club was the runner-up.

 In 2009 and 2011 the club won again the championship, having won the silver medal in 2008, 2010 and 2012.
 The next championships were in 2015 and 2016.
 The club participated at the 2016 Asian Women's Club Volleyball Championship.